llingg/behaviour-benchmarking/hw-checklist.md

 Check that all cables are properly attached.
 Especially check that the camera cable is plugged in correctly and locked.
 When the Autobot is on, a small red light appears on the camera.
 Note that it can sometimes appear but still the camera is badly connected.

+## Step 7

+Check that the loop is assembled according to the environment definition.

+## Step 8

+Check that the the watchtowers are placed in a way that all parts of the loop are within the field of view of at least one Watchtower.

+## Step 9

+Check that you placed enough April Tags within the map such that each Wachtower sees at least two of them.

+## Step 10

+Make sure you added the exact April Tag position to the map .yaml file and you entered the coordinates in meters.

 # HW specifications